Up All Night (Beck song): Chart performance

-"Up All Night" peaked at number one on the Billboard Alternative Songs airplay chart.
+"Up All Night" spent seven weeks at number one on the Billboard Alternative Songs airplay chart.
 This marks Beck's third number-one single and his first since "E-Pro" in 2005.
 He is one of six acts to accomplish three chart toppers on the Alternative chart in three different decades.
+The song also spent two weeks at number one on Adult Alternative Airplay and three weeks at number one on the overall Rock Airplay chart.
+In February 2021, for the 25th anniversary of Adult Alternative Airplay, Billboard published a ranking of the 100 most successful songs in the chart's history; "Up All Night" was placed at number 55.